osidufg/osibot/README.md

 A Discord Bot

 Features:
--play stuff
+1. play stuff
--idk respond to your silly commands i guess
+2. idk respond to your silly commands i guess

 created in JS